Bruises

 Hand and Arm Bruising

-It’s common to get bruises on the backs of your hands and on your arms.
-Your NYC dermatologist sees this kind of bruising on a regular basis, especially as you age.
-Called solar purpura, actinic purpura or Bateman’s purpura, these vary from normal bruises that happen after you’ve been hit, bumped into something or dropped a heavy object on your hands.
+It’s common to get bruises on the backs of your hands and your arms.
+Your NYC dermatologist sees this kind of regularly bruising, especially as you age.
+Called solar purpura, actinic purpura, or Bateman’s purpura, these vary from normal bruises that happen after you’ve been hit, bumped into something, or dropped a heavy object on your hands.
 Actinic purpura bruises seem to pop up for no reason whatsoever.
-They don’t hurt either, but just seem to go through the colorful stages, and last longer than two weeks.
-This kind of bruising is the result of weakened blood vessels.
-Additionally, the skin usually is damaged from years of sun exposure, which is why the condition is more common among the elderly.
-The skin typically is thin and papery.
-Other contributors to actinic purpura include:- Taking oral or inhaled steroids

 - Using blood thinners such as Coumadin or aspirin